jlgutenson/nencarta/README.md

-About NenCarta
+# About NenCarta
-NenCarta is a workflow designed to automate the creation of riverine flood inundation maps using the Automated Rating Curve (ARC) tool, FloodSpreaderPy, and Curve2Flood and streamflow from either the National Water Model or the GEOGLOWS ECWMF Streamflow Service.
+NenCarta is a workflow designed to automate the creation of riverine flood inundation maps using the Automated Rating Curve (ARC) tool and Curve2Flood and streamflow from either the National Water Model or the GEOGLOWS ECWMF Streamflow Service.
 For the coterminous United States, NenCarta can then take the resulting flood inundaton maps and estimate direct flood consequences using Go-Consequences and the National Structure Inventory (NSI).

-Setting up NenCarta
+# Setting up NenCarta

 Below are instructions for setting up NenCarta using Miniconda and Docker.